 Jason founded MING Studios to introduce international artists to Idaho through an Artist In Residency program, to host art installations and exhibitions that would not otherwise be accessible to Idahoans, and to offer new opportunities for regional artists.
-Jason also works for Microsoft on the US Education team specializing in data analytics, and he teaches a course as an Adjunct Professor at Boise State University in the College of Business and Economics.
+Jason also works for Microsoft on the Worldwide Education team as a Strategy Leader for Data and AI, and as Professor at Boise State University in the College of Business & Economics.

-Kristen is a conceptual artist whose work has been exhibited internationally (China, Finland, Thailand, The Netherlands, Germany, Mexico).
-She has traveled extensively; collaborating with artists and co-curating exhibitions.
+Kristen is a conceptual artist whose work has been exhibited internationally.
+She has traveled extensively; collaborating with artists and curating exhibitions.
 Kristen received a B.F.A. from the Maryland Institute, College of Art and a M.F.A. from the Dutch Art Institute, in the Netherlands.
 She currently lives and works in Berlin, Germany.